The Best Rotating Car Seats of 2025

 - Rotates a full 360 degrees in both rear-facing and forward-facing modes

-- Anti-rebound bar
+- Anti-rebound panel

 Cons